Imperio: Robust Over-the-Air Adversarial Examples for Automatic Speech Recognition Systems: Related Work

-In the visual domain, Evtimov \etal showed one of the first real-world adversarial attacks~\cite{evtimov2017robust}.
+In the visual domain, Evtimov~\etal~\cite{evtimov2017robust} showed one of the first real-world adversarial attacks.
 They created and printed stickers, which can be used to obfuscate traffic signs.
 For humans, the stickers are visible.
 However, they seem very inconspicuous and could possibly fool autonomous cars.

-Athalye et al. presented another real-world adversarial perturbation on a 3D-printed turtle, which is recognized as a rifle from almost every point of view~\cite{athalye2017synthesizing}.
-The algorithm to create this 3D object not only minimizes the distortion for one image, but for \emph{all} possible projections of a 3D object into a 2D image, hence producing a robust adversarial example.
+Athalye~\etal~\cite{athalye2017synthesizing} presented another real-world adversarial perturbation on a 3D-printed turtle, which is recognized as a rifle from almost every point of view.
+The algorithm to create this 3D object not only minimizes the distortion for one image but for \emph{all} possible projections of a 3D object into a 2D image, hence producing a robust adversarial example.

-In contrast to the visual domain, audio adversarial examples are time-dependent and need to be considered as time series signals, which makes the calculation of adversarial audio signals algorithmically more challenging.
-Our approach is capable of successfully performing such an attack.